 Twenty-eight research sites constitute the LTER Network at present.
 The geographic distribution of sites ranges from Alaska to Antarctica and from the Caribbean to French Polynesia.

-Research under CAPIV will address the following research questions:
+Research under CAPV will address the following research questions:

 Interdisciplinary Research Themes

-Our work is organized across eight Interdisciplinary Research Themes (IRTs), each of which correspond with one of our five research questions.
+Our work is organized across five Interdisciplinary Research Themes (IRTs), each of which correspond with one of our five research questions.
 Their memberships are listed under People.